 The Pierce Diversity Committee would like to hear from faculty and staff about what we are doing well and how we might improve in our efforts to promote diversity at the Pierce laboratory.
 Please send any comments to firstname.lastname@example.org.

 Yale School of Medicine and Yale University Diversity initiatives and programs:

 June 1, 2018 — a symposium commemorating the 100-year anniversary of women at Yale School of Medicine (YSM).

-On June 1, 2018 Yale School of Medicine will host a symposium commemorating the 100-year anniversary of women at YSM.
-Sponsored by the Committee on the Status of Women in Medicine (SWIM), the Minority Organization for Retention & Expansion (MORE), and the Dean’s Office, this event will celebrate the contributions of women faculty and alumnae from the School of Medicine.
-The symposium will feature speakers who will discuss the challenges for women in their fields, as well as those encountered on the pathway to finding life-work balance.
+On June 1, 2018 Yale School of Medicine hosted a symposium commemorating the 100-year anniversary of women at YSM.
+Sponsored by the Committee on the Status of Women in Medicine (SWIM), the Minority Organization for Retention & Expansion (MORE), and the Dean’s Office, this event celebrated the contributions of women faculty and alumnae from the School of Medicine.
+The symposium featured speakers who discussed the challenges for women in their fields, as well as those encountered on the pathway to finding life-work balance.

-Dr. Nina Stachenfeld and Elizabeth Jonas, Co-Chairs of Committee on the Status of Women in Medicine at Yale School of Medicine will open the day.
+Dr. Nina Stachenfeld and Elizabeth Jonas, Co-Chairs of Committee on the Status of Women in Medicine at Yale School of Medicine opened the day.